 Contractor Negligence Defined

-Negligence claims are among the most common claims asserted against builders.
+Contractor negligence claims are among the most common claims asserted against builders.
 While the term “negligence” is commonly thrown about, it has a specific legal meaning.
 A builder is negligent if they fail to perform their work in accordance with the standard of care in the industry.
-In some cases, the standard of care is national, meaning that all builders nation-wide perform their work in the same way.
-In most cases, the standard of care is local, because building code’s differ from place to place and construction practices vary depending on climate and other factors.
+In some cases, the standard of care is national, meaning that all builders nationwide perform their work in the same way.
+In most cases, the standard of care is local, because building codes differ from place to place and construction practices vary depending on climate and other factors.

 To determine whether a builder has acted negligently in performing their work, you must first determine whether their work meets the standard of care.
 There are three primary sources for determining whether a builder has met their standard of care.

-The third source for determining a builder’s standard of care are construction specifications and materials published by product manufacturers.
-Product manufacturers often publish specific instructions about how their product should be installed.
+The third source for determining a builder’s standard of care is construction specifications and materials published by product manufacturers.
+Product manufacturers often publish specific instructions about how their products should be installed.
 A builder may be negligent for failing to follow those instructions.
 However, variation from the manufacturer’s instructions will not always be negligent.
 A builder may have a good reason for failing to follow those instructions.
-They may conflict with the local building code or be ill suited to the local climate.
+They may conflict with the local building code or be ill-suited to the local climate.

 Statute of Limitations